Applicants for Matriculation

 Individuals whose native language is not English and whose post-secondary education was not in English are required to take the Test of English as a Foreign Language (TOEFL) or the International English Language Test System (IELTS).
 Applicants who score below a 100 on the TOEFL IBT, or below a 7 on the IELTS, will be required to register for the Graduate English as a Second Language (GESL) course during the first semester.
 Please view the list of Graduate Degree Programs to see the score required.

 The following persons may be exempt from taking the TOEFL/IELTS:

-Please note: TOEFL or the IELTS is also required of applicants from Bangladesh, Hong Kong, India, Pakistan, Panama, the Philippines, Puerto Rico, South Africa, and Sri Lanka.
+Please note: TOEFL or the IELTS is also required of applicants from Bangladesh, Canada (if educated in Quebec), Hong Kong, India, Pakistan, Panama, the Philippines, South Africa (unless English is the first language), and Sri Lanka.

 General testing information:

 Obtain applicable GRE or TOEFL test scores from the Educational Testing System (ETS), GMAT scores from the Graduate Management Admission Council and IELTS from the International English Language Testing System.

 The Institutional Code Number for Queens College is 2750.

 All accepted students are required to pay a non-refundable $250 commitment tuition deposit.
 The commitment tuition deposit enables each student to confirm enrollment to the program to which s/he has been offered admission and will be applied to the first semester tuition charges.

 Once accepted, you must mail your completed enrollment form to the Office of Graduate Admissions along with a check or money order, payable to Queens College.
 Please note that it is non-refundable and cannot be applied to future semesters.